Professional internet resources

 The Rehabilitation Measures Database was developed to help clinicians and researchers identify reliable and valid instruments used to assess patient outcomes during all phases of rehabilitation.
 The database provides evidence-based summaries that include concise descriptions of each instrument’s psychometric properties, instructions for administering and scoring each assessment, as well as a representative bibliography with citations linked to PubMed abstracts.
 Whenever possible, a copy of the instrument has been included for users to download, or information about obtaining the instrument.

-The purpose of the toolkit is to provide clinicians with outcome measures appropriate for use along the continuum of care for patients before and after total joint arthroplasty.
+The TJAOM toolkit provides clinicians with information on how to select, use and interpret outcome measures appropriate for use along the continuum of care for patients before and after total joint arthroplasty.

-OASIS is a Vancouver Coastal Health Program developed to support people with osteoarthritis.
-The OASIS website provides information about the OASIS program, including its clinics and classes, as well as information on osteoarthritis and how to live well at every stage of the disease.
+OASIS is a Vancouver Coastal Health Program that provides online and in-person education to support people with osteoarthritis.
+The OASIS website provides information about their classes and a schedule of upcoming sessions.

-Vancouver Coastal Health has an online resource library with many excellent educational materials that can be accessed by typing “joint replacement” into the ‘Quick Search’ box.
+Vancouver Coastal Health has an online resource library with excellent educational materials that can be accessed by typing “arthritis” or “joint replacement” into the ‘Quick Search’ box.
 These include but are not limited to:

 - Before, during and after hip and knee replacement surgery: A patient’s guide (English, Chinese, Farsi, and Punjabi)